62 bicycles from bike-sharing firms impounded for blocking foot paths: LTA

 Bicycles from oBike, Mobike and ofo were found to be indiscriminately parked, said LTA.
 It added that out of the 292 removal notices issued, 62 bicycles ended up being impounded because they were not removed within half a day of the notice.

 Twenty-four of the impounded bicycles were from oBike, 22 from ofo and 16 from Mobike, said LTA.
-The bike-sharing operators face a fine of up to S$500 for each bicycle that was indiscriminately parked.
+As this is not their first offence, the bike-sharing operators face a fine of S$500 for each bicycle that was indiscriminately parked.

+This means oBike will be slapped with a S$12,000 fine, the largest amount among the three operators.
+Ofo and Mobike will be fined S$11,000 and S$8,000 respectively.

 In a Facebook post, LTA said it takes a serious view on the matter.